What is croup?

-If your child has trouble breathing, go to the hospital's emergency department.
+If your child has trouble breathing, go to the hospital's emergency department right away.
 There, doctors will give your child fluids by vein and medicines such as:

 A nebulizer is an electric or battery-powered machine that turns liquid medicine into a fine spray that you child can easily breathe in through a face mask.

 If your child's symptoms get better, doctors may send your child home.

 If your child still has trouble breathing, doctors will keep your child in the hospital.
 Usually doctors will continue to: